MicrosoftDocs/azure-devops-docs/docs/artifacts/includes/create-feed.md

 ms.manager: mijacobs
 ms.author: rabououn
 author: ramiMSFT
-ms.date: 09/25/2020
+ms.date: 03/10/2021
 ---

 There are two types of feeds: project scoped and organization scoped feeds.
 All public feeds are project-scoped and they inherit the visibility settings of the hosting project.
+Creating a feed using the Azure DevOps portal web UI will create a project-scoped feed.

 ::: moniker range=">= azure-devops-2019"

-1. Go to **Azure Artifacts**.
+1. From withing your project, navigate to **Azure Artifacts**.

    > [!div class="mx-imgBorder"]
    > ![Go to Azure Artifacts](../media/goto-feed-hub-azure-devops-newnav.png)